 Most business loan brokers will invite you to a secure portal, which you can use to upload documents and complete applications.

 If a broker doesn’t seem to have any security measures in place, you should probably find someone else.
-Otherwise, you risk your private information being sold to third-parties.
+Otherwise, you risk your private information being sold to third parties.

 7. Solid Online Presence

 While most small business loan brokers don’t work round-the-clock, reputable ones make themselves available to their clients.
-It’s important to hire someone who will be there for you to answer questions, provide status updates, and address any concerns you may have.
+It’s essential to hire someone who will be there for you to answer questions, provide status updates, and address any concerns you may have.
 They should give you their email address and phone number so you can reach them whenever you need to.

-The Benefits of Working With a Small Business Broker
+The Benefits of Working with a Small Business Broker

-1. More Small Business Financing Options
+1. More Financing Options

 2. Good Interest Rate